With 47,000 hectares

 of public access land, Dartmoor has plenty to offer outdoor enthusiasts, and is

-featured in a new book of walks produced by Plymouth University students, staff
+featured in a new book of walks produced by University of Plymouth students, staff

 illustrated with paintings, photographs, poetry and maps.